David12312341/rota_generator/README.md

 PROGRESS:

-1. Create beta version of the engine that displays result in the console ...IN PROGRESS
+1. Create beta version of the engine that displays result in the console ...DONE!

 2. Deploy on HEROKU...
 TO BE DONE